Press Contact: Dan Bell, Communications and Community Relations Director

 About the Ontario Museum of History & Art

-The Ontario Museum of History & Art is located at 225 S. Euclid Avenue in Ontario, California.
+The Ontario Museum of History & Art is located at 225 S. Euclid Avenue, Ontario, California 91762.
 Gallery hours are Thursday and Friday, Noon to 4 PM, and Saturday and Sunday, 11 AM to 5 PM.
 Admission is free.
-For more information, call (909) 395-2510, email MuseumInfo@ontarioCA.gov, or visit www.OntarioMuseum.org.
+For more information call (909) 395-2510, email MuseumInfo@ontarioCA.gov, visit www.OntarioMuseum.org or follow @ontariomusuem_artsculture on Instagram.
 The Ontario Museum of History & Art is a facility of the City of Ontario’s Department of Museum, Arts & Culture.
-The Ontario Museum of History & Art Associates is a 501© (3) nonprofit organization that supports the Museum’s education programs.
+The Ontario Museum of History & Art Associates is a 501©(3) nonprofit organization that supports the Museum’s education programs.

 # # #